 Judge Finds Bad Faith in Farm’s Labor Talks

 SACRAMENTO, Calif.
-(CN) – A California Agricultural Labor Relations Board judge has ruled the nation’s largest grower of peaches and plums bargained in bad faith during 2013 negotiations with a farmworkers’ union, and must give nearly four years back pay to its employees.
+(CN) – A California Agricultural Labor Relations Board judge has ruled the nation’s largest grower of peaches and plums bargained in bad faith during 2013 negotiations with the United Farm Workers union.

 The ruling was a strong rebuke to Gerawan Farming, which has been waging a pitched court battle with the labor board since 2013.
 It’s also seen as a boost to the United Farm Workers’ claim to represent Gerawan’s workers, and reaffirmed that employees of labor contractors – which Gerawan sought to exclude from negotiations – are part of the union.

-The labor board will decide whether to accept the ruling within 60 days.
+The labor board is expected to decide whether to accept the ruling within 60 days.

 According to its website, Gerawan Farming is family-owned and operated by Ray, Mike and Dan Gerawan.
 Its corporate office is in Fresno, and the company operates several processing plants in California’s Central Valley.
 It has nearly twice as many acres in production, about 12,000, as its nearest competitor, according to growingproduce.com.

 In 1992, the labor board certified UFW as the exclusive bargaining representative for Gerawan employees, but no contract was negotiated for about 20 years.
 The legal fracas started in 2012, after the UFW and Gerawan began discussions on a new contract.
-When negotiations failed, the UFW invoked its right to a mediator under state law.
+When negotiations met with what labor board Administrative Law Judge William Schmidt’s recommendation called “minimal progress,” the UFW invoked its right to a mediator under state law.

 The mediator issued a contract in November 2013 that called for wage increases retroactive to July 2013, additional vacation days, and for 3 percent of wages to be paid as union dues.
-Gerawan responded by launching a campaign to defeat the union, giving employees who favored breaking from the union time off to gather signatures, according to court records.
+Meanwhile, a campaign was underway to decertify the union that Gerawan was later found to have influenced.

+Gerawan gave the anti-union campaign’s leader, Silvia Lopez, a “virtual sabbatical” to conduct the decertification effort and helped arrange for the decertification supporters to travel by bus to Sacramento to protest the dismissal of the first decertification petition.
+According to the labor board, Gerawan did not discipline signature-gatherers for missing work, but continued to enforce its absence policies among the rest of the crew.

 Employees held an election on whether to decertify the union in November 2013, but the ballots were impounded by the labor board and never counted.
 In 2016, the labor board upheld a ruling that Gerawan interfered with the election and nullified the vote.

-Meanwhile, Gerawan, along with employee Lupe Garcia, questioned the validity of the mandatory mediation law in Gerawan Farming v ARLB.
+Meanwhile, Gerawan, along with employee Lupe Garcia, questioned the validity of the mandatory mediation law in Gerawan Farming v.
+ARLB.
 In May 2015, California’s Fifth Appellate District found the law was unconstitutional.
-An appeal before the California State Supreme Court is still pending.
+An appeal before the California Supreme Court is still pending.

 The issues in the current decision – severed from the previous case – involve whether Gerawan engaged in bad faith while negotiating a collective bargaining agreement with the UFW, and whether it violated the law during negotiations by insisting that any agreement it reached would not apply to its contracted farm laborers.

-In an April 14 ruling, the labor board Administrative Law Judge William Schmidt found Gerawan had done both.
+In an April 14 ruling, Judge Schmidt found Gerawan had done both.

 Gerawan, Schmidt wrote, “engaged in a time-consuming charade while repeatedly suggesting an ‘election’ to its employees.
 When a group of employees finally took the hint, and acted, respondent’s managers and supervisors jumped in to lend considerable support to the decertification effort.
 Meanwhile, respondent announced pay raises to employees whenever it suited its anti-union campaign without regard to the legally mandated duty to bargain with the employees’ representative.”